Fall of Singapore

 The Japanese attacked the weakest part of the island defences and established a beachhead on 8 February.
 Percival had expected a crossing in the north and failed to reinforce the defenders in time.
+In addition, Percival had spread his forces across a thin perimeter along the entire Singaporean coastline and failed to maintain a suitable reserve force.
 Communication and leadership failures beset the Allies and there were few defensive positions or reserves near the beachhead.
 The Japanese advance continued and the Allies began to run out of supplies.

-By 15 February, about a million civilians in the city were crammed into the remaining area held by Allied forces, 1 percent of the island.
+By 15 February, about a million civilians were crammed into a tight area remaining under Allied control, 1 percent of the island.
+Around 7,000 of Singapore's civilians had died in the fighting by this point, not including the hundreds killed in earlier bombing raids.
 Japanese aircraft continuously bombed the civilian water supply which was expected to fail within days.
-The Japanese were also almost at the end of their supplies and Yamashita wanted to avoid costly house-to-house fighting.
+By this point, Allied supplies were nearly empty, with sections of the city descending into chaos.
+The Japanese were also near the end of their supplies and Yamashita wanted to avoid costly house-to-house fighting.

 For the second time since the battle began, Yamashita demanded unconditional surrender and on the afternoon of 15 February, Percival capitulated.
 About 80,000 British, Indian, Australian and local troops became prisoners of war, joining the 50,000 taken in Malaya; many died of neglect, abuse or forced labour.
-Three days after the British surrender, the Japanese began the Sook Ching purge, killing thousands of civilians.
 The Japanese held Singapore until the end of the war.
-About 40,000, mostly conscripted, Indian soldiers joined the Indian National Army and fought with the Japanese in the Burma campaign.
+About 40,000 Indian soldiers (mostly conscripted) joined the Indian National Army and fought with the Japanese in the Burma campaign.
 Churchill called it the worst disaster in British military history.
-The fall of Singapore, along the fall of Hong Kong and the sinking of Prince of Wales and Repulse, both two months earlier, and other defeats in 1941–1942, both severely and permanently undermined British prestige in Asia, which contributed to the end of British colonial rule in the region after the war.
+The fall of Singapore, along with the fall of Hong Kong and the sinking of Prince of Wales and Repulse, both two months earlier, severely undermined British prestige in Asia, which contributed to the end of British colonial rule in the region after the war.